-City of Ottawa One-time Non-Renewable Community Project Funding supports time-limited or pilot projects that address new or emerging needs in the community.
-Priority is placed on programs/projects that: increase Access to Basics for people from diverse equity groups, reduce poverty, and increase self-efficacy.
+City of Ottawa One-Time Non-Renewable Project Funding supports time-limited or pilot projects that address either specified outlined priorities, or new and/or emerging needs in the community.

-The focus of this funding is aligned to priorities included in the City of Ottawa Strategic Plan and the City’s Equity and Inclusion Lens.
-Equity groups include: racialized people; Aboriginal people; women; people with disabilities; older adults; the lesbian, gay, bi-sexual, trans, two-spirit and queer (LGBTQ+) community; people living in poverty; youth; immigrants; francophones; and people living in rural communities.
+The focus of the funding is aligned to priorities included in the City of Ottawa Strategic Plan and the City’s Equity and Inclusion Lens.
+Equity groups include: racialized people; Aboriginal people; women; people with disabilities; older adults; people who identify as gay, lesbian, bi-sexual, trans, two-spirit and queer (LGBTQ+) community; people living in poverty; youth; immigrants; francophones; and people living in rural communities.

-- Promote improved quality of life of people who are low income, at risk, isolated or otherwise marginalized
+- Promote improved quality of life for people who are low income, at risk, isolated or otherwise marginalized.

 Eligibility of applicants:

 Community Project Funding is limited to community based, non-profit organizations that:

 - Are at least one of the following: